brunokoga/Montevideo/monsters_dir/universalMonsterRules.md

 _Format_: capsize; _Location_: special attacks.

-**Change Shape (Su)** A creature with this special quality has the ability to assume the appearance of a specific creature or type of creature (usually a humanoid, but retains most of its own physical qualities.
+**Change Shape (Su)** A creature with this special quality has the ability to assume the appearance of a specific creature or type of creature (usually a humanoid), but retains most of its own physical qualities.
 A creature cannot change shape to a form more than one size category smaller or larger than its original form.
 This ability functions as a _ [polymorph](../spell_dir/polymorph#_polymorph)_ spell, the type of which is listed in the creature's description, but the creature does not adjust its ability scores (although it gains any other abilities of the creature it mimics).
 Unless otherwise stated, it can remain in an alternate form indefinitely.
 Some creatures, such as lycanthropes, can transform into unique forms with special modifiers and abilities.
 These creatures do adjust their ability scores, as noted in their description.

 _Format_: change shape (wolf, _beast form I_); _Location_: SQ, and in special abilities for creatures with a unique listing.

-**Channel Resistance (Ex)** A creature with this special quality (usually an undead is less easily affected by clerics or paladins.
+**Channel Resistance (Ex)** A creature with this special quality (usually an undead) is less easily affected by clerics or paladins.
 A creature with channel resistance adds the bonus listed for that creature to saves made to resist the effects of channel energy, including effects that rely on the use of channel energy (such as the [Command Undead](../feats#_command-undead) feat).

 _Format_: channel resistance +4; _Location_: Defensive Abilities.